Latin America wins big at 72nd Venice Film Festival

 "It shows ... changes in the talent coming out of Latin America," she said.

-At a press conference, Cuaron rejected suggestions he had favoured Latin American films or that he had been able to convince the other eight members of the nine-person jury to vote his way.
+At a press conference, Cuaron rejected suggestions he had favored Latin American films or that he had been able to convince the other eight members of the nine-person jury to vote his way.

 "I didn't have that kind of power," he said.